robotpony/w42/content/blog/2025/burnout-is-a-repetititve-strain-injury.md

 ---

 *What does cognitive recovery look like for you?
 I'm curious about the practices that help you stay creative and engaged over the long term.
-Drop me a line—I'm always interested in how other makers manage the sustainability challenge.*
+[Drop me a line](https://mas.to/@robotpony), I'm always interested in how other makers manage the sustainability challenge.*